PAIR OF ANDIRONS "WITH ARABESQUE CHILDREN" IN THE LOUIS XVI STYLE

-A pair of gilt bronze and patinated "arabesque children" andirons.
-They are decorated with a putto warming up in contact with the flames and whose lower part of the body gives rise to acanthus scrolls joining the connection of the andirons, composed of a flaming incense burner supported by goat heads.
-Based on the model of Jean-François Forty, an Italian ornamentalist, made in bronze by the founder Jean-Noël Turpin in 1785.
+Pair of "arabesque children" andirons in gilded and patinated bronze.
+They are adorned with a putto warming up in contact with the flames, whose lower body gives way to acanthus scrolls joining the connection of the andirons, composed of a flaming incense burner supported by goat heads.
+Based on a model by Jean-François Forty, an Italian ornamentalist, cast in bronze by Jean-Noël Turpin in 1785.

 19th century, Circa: 1850